 Highlights: Trainable, Protective, Stubborn

 You can’t help but admire a Neapolitan Mastiff.
-Also known as a Mastino, this large canine will effortlessly combine power with grace.
-While lumbering towards you, they inspire awe along with safety and confidence.
+Also known as the Mastino, this big dog is the effortless mix of power with grace.
+While lumbering towards you, they inspire awe along with safety and trust.
 Though, strangers may not agree.

 As young puppies, the Neapolitan Mastiff is very active.
 However, as they grow older, lazing or lounging around takes precedence.
 It’s worth noting they tend to overheat and have delicate knees.
 Therefore, limit their activities to prevent injuries.